Mission & Objectives

-Demonstrate professional engineering competence by holding positions of increasing responsibility in industry, business, government and/or educational institutions;
+- Demonstrate professional engineering competence by holding positions of increasing responsibility in industry, business, government and/or educational institutions;

-Continue to improve their technical skills, knowledge and understanding through continuing education, pursuit of advanced degrees, and/or pursuit of professional license in their chosen profession.
+- Continue to improve their technical skills, knowledge and understanding through continuing education, pursuit of advanced degrees, and/or pursuit of professional license in their chosen profession.

 Expected Student Outcomes for B.S. in Chemical Engineering

-(abet 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+ABET 1: Students will demonstrate an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 ABET 2: Students will demonstrate an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 ABET 3: Students will demonstrate an ability to communicate effectively with a range of audiences.